medusajs/medusa/docs/content/development/endpoints/add-middleware.md

 ### Step 1: Create the Middleware File

-Middlewares can be created in the `src/api/middlewares` directory.
+You can organize your middlewares as you see fit, but it's recommended to create Middlewares in the `src/api/middlewares` directory.
 It's recommended to create each middleware in a different file.

 Each file should export a middleware function that accepts three parameters: